cblgh/hyperdungeon/README.md

 #### `npm install && npm start`
 The above installs all the packages needed and runs the game.
 Currently you'll need at least another peer (that is, a hyperdungeon session/player) running to be able to do anything.

-When you start your id will be printed out as
+When you start your id will be printed out as (but with your id instead!)
 `local key 94dc2d7a9801034e1159525c1bf29a893a5fdf7a4e998d65e17f44ed86868dd9`

 ### Commands